laurennmooney/OOP-basics/four-pillars.md

 }
 ```

 In the above example, we are using the _literal_ process of starting a car engine (no I don't actually know these details.
 This is just an example that helped me!).
-So the method StartEngine() is _public_ and can be accessed outside of the class.
-However, notice how the method StarterMotorEngineTurnsOver() is called within StartEngine().
-Alas, a chain of events occur as this method calls another method and that other method calls another.
-Notice though that those chain-event methods have a _private_ access modifier.
+So the method StartEngine() is **public** and can be accessed outside of the class.
+Then, the method StarterMotorEngineTurnsOver() is called within StartEngine().
+Alas, a chain of events occur as this method calls another method and that other method calls another and so on.
+Notice though that those chain-event methods have a **private** access modifier.

 What this is doing is allowing an outside member to use the StartEngine() method -- which will still call the private methods no problem, because of the fact that the StartEngine() method is within that class -- but will NOT allow outside members to call the four private methods.

 Just like in real life, we are hiding the details of starting the car engine.
-Sure, all those things happen _under the hood_ (haaaaa), but all we know is that when we turn the key, the engine starts.
+Sure, all those things happen **_under the hood_** (haaaaa), but all we know is that when we turn the key, the engine starts.
 We don't need to know every step in order to make it happen.
 Yay, encapulation.

 **So if we were to do thiiiis:**